 Principles and applications of electronic circuits and devices used in biomedical equipment.
 Skills taught to include evaluating, troubleshooting and repairing various types of medical equipment.
-Prerequisite(s)/Corequisite(s): ELT 260.
+Prerequisite(s): ELT 260.
 Prerequisite(s): ELT 205.
-Restricted to: Community Colleges only.

 ELT 295.
 Professional Development/Leadership

 As members and/or officers of student professional organizations, electronics technology students gain experience in leadership, team building, and community services.
 May be repeated for a maximum of 6 credit.
 Restricted to ELT and ET E majors.